 - The instrument of Transfer

-- Lodgement with the ACRA
+- Lodgement with ACRA

-- Cancellation of original Share Certificate
+- Cancellation of original share certificate

-- Preparation of new Share Certificate(s)
+- Preparation of new share certificate(s)

-According to the Companies Act, every company is required to have the Share Certificates complete and ready for delivery
+According to the Companies Act, every company is required to have the share certificates complete and ready for delivery: